NVIDIA/cloud-native-docs/README.md

    Always tag the openshift docset and driver-containers docset for each new gpu-operator docset release.

-1. Push the tag or specially-named branch to the repository.
+1. Push the tag to the repository.

 CI builds the documentation for the Git ref---currently for all software components.
 However, only the documentation for the `component-name` and specified version is updated on the web.